chrispalmeri/various-scripts/README.md

   * ENV check, but will it be available during provision
   * NOAA grid should go in DB

+Repo also contains `nanopi-neo-node-js` and `old-box` directories, which are seperate things

+Actually the rest of this repo is probably outdated compared to https://github.com/chrispalmeri/task-board

 ## Locally

   * `git clone git@github.com:chrispalmeri/various-scripts.git`